Skip Logic: Show, Hide, or End the Survey Based on Earlier Answers

 When a question is hidden by Skip Logic on the web survey, no response is stored for it, even if the respondent had answered it earlier and then changed an upstream answer that hides it.
 This keeps your data clean: you'll only see answers that the respondent was actually asked.

-On paper, all responses are stored as scanned, including any ink the respondent may have entered against a question they were supposed to skip.
+On paper, all Skip-Logic-hidden responses are stored as scanned, including any ink the respondent may have entered against a question they were supposed to skip.
 PaperSurvey doesn't filter those out, because there's no reliable way to know whether the respondent intentionally crossed the skip instruction or simply ignored it.

 Tips and best practices